kloeckner-i/ember-cli-mirage-graphql/README.md

 ## TODO

-* Add ability for `fieldsMap` values to be functions.
-This would support mocking complex server logic where variables alone are insufficient.
 * Support mutations.
 As of now, the addon only supports queries.
 As we at Koeckner need to support mutations, this will be actively worked on per our use cases.

 ## Contributing